return42/sphkerneldoc/linux_src_doc/fs/btrfs/extent-tree_c.rst

 Description
 -----------

-This will reserve orig_bytes number of bytes from the space info associated with the block_rsv.
+This will reserve orgi_bytes number of bytes from the space info associated with the block_rsv.
 If there is not enough space it will make an attempt to flush out space to make room.
 It will do this by flushing delalloc if possible or committing the transaction.
 If flush is 0 then no attempts to